vmware-tanzu/tanzu-dev-portal/content/blog/building-topic-exchange-rabbitmq-dotnet6/index.md

 The key and serialized message will both be printed to the console for monitoring.
 This could be changed at a later date to print to logs.

 Now you can add the `RabbitSender` to the IoC container.
-Back in "Program.cs", add the following immediately after you call `SetUpRabbitMq`:
+Back in "Program.cs". add the following immediately after you call `SetUpRabbitMq`:

 ```csharp
 builder.Services.SetUpRabbitMq(builder.Configuration);